 It seems the new AirPods Pro model will be powered by a new Apple wireless chip, which could have the potential to bring about improved noise cancellation, usability functions and battery life.

 Bluetooth 5 should come as standard, as well as hands-free Siri compatibility.
 More stamina (currently, battery life in the Pros is a claimed five hours for the earphones with another 19 hours from the charging case) would be a notable improvement, and we'd love to see on-earpiece volume controls rather than having to dig our phones out or rely on Siri.

 There's also a rumour regarding some new fitness tracking features.
 A report by Digitimes claims that future AirPods will use ambient light sensors to take biometric measurements, potentially for monitoring blood oxygen levels as seen in the 2020 Apple Watch Series 6.

 As suggested by MacRumors, this may well work in a similar way to the clip-on pulse oximeters used in hospitals, which shine a light through the earlobe to deduce the amount of oxygen in a patient's bloodstream.
 Involving stuff, and considering we found the AirPods Pro a great workout companion, such a feature might make them one of the best headphones for running.

 We would also expect another step up in terms of sound quality.
-The AirPods Pro, while still a cut above your average in-ear, is bettered for sound by the Sony WF-1000XM3 and Sony WF-1000XM4, both of which are a little more dynamic and attacking overall.
+The AirPods Pro, while still a cut above your average in-ear headphones, are bettered for sound by the Sony WF-1000XM3 and Sony WF-1000XM4, both of which are a little more dynamic and attacking overall.

 A report by respected leaker iDropNews suggests that Apple could be working on a new lossless codec that "could be ready to be implemented in the AirPods Pro 2".If Apple can marry a premium sound quality with its usual winning ease of use, it could well have a hit on its hands (and more importantly, in our ears).